wheresmyjetpack/crispy/README.md

 # Crispy

-Cripsy is a shopping-list builder, pantry logging service, and recipe-finder app all rolled into one.
+Crispy is a shopping-list builder, pantry logging service, and recipe-finder app all rolled into one.
 It is built on the Ruby on Rails framework, but leverages design patterns and programming paradigms not typically found in a vanilla RoR application.

 ## Features